ASPSP Definition: What It Means in Open Banking (PSD2)

 What is the ASPSP definition in open banking?

-An ASPSP is a payment service provider that provides and maintains a payment account for a customer — usually a bank — and must allow regulated third parties to access that account for payments or account information when the customer consents, under EU PSD2-style rules.
+An ASPSP is a payment service provider that provides and maintains a payment account for a customer — usually a bank — and allows regulated third parties to access that account for payments or account information when the customer consents.

 What is the difference between ASPSP and TPP?

-The ASPSP holds the customer’s account (the bank side).
-A TPP is a licensed third party that accesses that account on the customer’s behalf — for example to initiate a payment or read balances.
-Businesses typically integrate a TPP that connects to many ASPSPs.
+The ASPSP holds the account.
+A TPP is a licensed third party that accesses that account on the customer’s behalf.
+Businesses integrate a TPP that connects to many ASPSPs.

 Is a neobank an ASPSP or a TPP?

 It can be either or both.
 If it holds customer accounts under a banking licence, it is an ASPSP for those accounts.
-If it also offers services that connect to other banks’ accounts, it acts as a TPP for those flows.
-Many neobanks do both.
+If it also connects to other banks’ accounts, it acts as a TPP for those flows.

 Why do provider websites list “ASPSP coverage”?

-It means how many account-holding institutions they can reach in each country for payments, data, or verification — and which products work per bank.
-Your evaluation should match that list to where your customers bank.
+It means how many account-holding institutions they reach per country for payments, data, or verification — and which products work per bank.
+Match that list to where your customers bank, not to a global headline count.

 Conclusion

-ASPSP definition, in one line: the regulated institution that hosts the customer’s payment account in open banking.
+ASPSP definition in one line: the regulated institution that hosts the customer’s payment account.
 TPPs and aggregators connect to ASPSPs so your product can pay, verify, or read data without building hundreds of bank integrations.
-When you move from glossary to vendor choice, filter providers by your ASPSPs (your users’ banks), not by geography labels alone.
+Move from glossary to vendor choice by filtering providers on your ASPSPs — your users’ banks — using a structured open banking provider comparison and the provider directory.

 Related articles